welintonandrey/leem_image_restoration-MSc-scr/README.md

 #### Experiment Four  ####

-This experiment is in another git repository available in [GitHub](?????).
+This experiment is in another git repository available in [3D_denosing - GitHub](https://github.com/welintonandrey/3d_denoising).
 The tests performed by the same are explained in the article that will appear in SIBGRAPI 2016.

 #### Experiment Five  ####